canonical/elasticsearch-k8s-operator/README.md

 For a more permanent change edit `/etc/sysctl.conf`.

+> Note: the above command will have to be run as root.

 ## Install Dependencies and Build

 To build the charm, first install `charmcraft`,  `juju` and `microk8s`